bcgov/CONN-CCBC-portal/docs/auth.md

 #### Client side routing

 Client side routing will not go through the page redirection login so keep that in mind when using `next/link` as it could cause bugs.
 In many cases it will be preferrable to trigger a page reload.

+### Role Based Access

+Access control is based on row-level security, where the user is held in the session.
+Each request is given that level of permissions for each of their queries.
+These apply to our functions that access these tables as well.

+#### Role based access per user

+##### Analyst User

+The analyst user general has full access control onto each of the applications, assuming that they have been submitted and their respective intakes have closed.

+#### Admin User

+Generally the admin and analyst roles have the same level of access, save for these specific tasks: creating and updating intakes, editing analyst lists, and downloading applications.

+#### Applicant User

+This is one of the least permissions available, this is the client-facing role that is provided to anyone that signs up for fill in an application.
+These users can only create and fill in applications, along with any RFIs.

+#### Guest User

+This is a user that has yet to sign in, they are given the least access to the database, only given exactly what is needed to render the landing page.

+#### Job Executor User

+This is a user that has permissions to do specific tasks.
+It has access to applicaiton and statuses, and is used to trigger an update on application status once the intake has closed.
+This is an internal only role.

+#### CCBC Archiver Role

+This is the user that is in charge of setting a row as archived.
+This is an internal only role.